kolbyn24/Notes/02 - Secondary Categories/02 - Web Application.md

                                 - Can spaces be used
                                 - Are extremely long passwords allowed (DOS?)
                 - Use [[Hydra]] or Burp to try to brute force the login.
+                - Does a SOO or auth use a redirect URL?
+Can you redirect to your own site to steal cookies?
 - [ ] Session Management
                 - What is the session cookie?
 Remove cookies with repeater until it logs you out.
                 - [auth analyzer](https://portswigger.net/bappstore/7db49799266c4f85866f54d9eab82c89) burp extension is really good at finding auth issues